roura356a/csk/intl.en-US/Best Practices/Migrate a self-built Kubernetes cluster to Container Service for Kubernetes/Overview.md

         2. Configure an RDS whitelist to allow only specified IP addresses to access the RDS instance.
         3. Configure a PrivateZone.

             Use the PrivateZone to resolve the domain name of the database to the IP address of the RDS instance.
-This way, you do not need to modify the database configuration on applications.
+This saves you the need to modify the database configuration on applications.

         4. Migrate the data in the MySQL database of the self-managed Kubernetes cluster.

-            Use Data Transmission Service \(DTS\) to migrate the data in the MySQL database to the ApsaraDB for RDS database in full, incremental, or two-way synchronization mode.
+            Use Data Transmission Service \(DTS\) to migrate the data from the MySQL database to the ApsaraDB for RDS database in full, incremental, or two-way synchronization mode.
 For more information, see [Migrate data from a user-created MySQL database to an ApsaraDB RDS for MySQL instance](/intl.en-US/Data Migration/Migration from a user-created database to Alibaba Cloud/Source database: MySQL/Migrate data from a user-created MySQL database to an ApsaraDB RDS for MySQL instance.md).

     -   Migrate data.
         1. Activate Object Storage Service \(OSS\).
         2. Create an OSS bucket.
-        3. Migrate the data stored in the self-managed Kubernetes cluster.
+        3. Migrate the data that is stored in the self-managed Kubernetes cluster.

-            Use the ossimport tool to migrate the data in batches from an on-premises server or a third-party cloud storage service such as Amazon S3, Microsoft Azure, or Tencent Cloud Object Storage to OSS.
+            Use the ossimport tool to migrate the data in batches from an on-premises server or a third-party cloud storage service to OSS.
+For example, you can choose a third-party cloud storage service such as Amazon S3, Microsoft Azure, or Tencent Cloud Object Storage.
 For more information, see [Architectures and configurations](/intl.en-US/Tools/ossimport/Architectures and configurations.md).

     -   Migrate images.
         1. Create a Container Registry repository.